What is unlawful maternity discrimination?

 - additional maternity leave: a further 26 weeks of leave

-It is unlawful maternity discrimination to treat a woman unfavourably because:
+It is unlawful maternity discrimination if you are treated unfavourably because:

-- she is taking or is trying to take ordinary or additional maternity leave
+- you are taking or are trying to take ordinary or additional maternity leave

-- she has taken or tried to take ordinary or additional maternity leave
+- you have taken or tried to take ordinary or additional maternity leave

 Find out more about shared parental leave on GOV.UK.

-The law is unclear as to whether unfavourable treatment of a woman because she has taken or tried to take shared parental leave will count as maternity discrimination, although you must not disadvantage or dismiss an employee for taking, seeking to take, or because you believe they are likely to take shared parental leave.
+To take shared parental leave you must bring your maternity leave to an end.
+The law is unclear as to whether unfavourable treatment because you took shared parental leave will count as maternity discrimination, although you must not be disadvantaged or dismissed for taking, looking to take, or your employer believes you are likely to take shared parental leave.

-What about workers who are not entitled to maternity leave?
+What if I am not entitled to maternity leave?

 Workers and job applicants not entitled to maternity leave are protected from pregnancy discrimination throughout their pregnancy and for two weeks immediately after their pregnancy ends.
 After that ‘protected period’ a worker (not entitled to maternity leave) who is treated less favourably than another worker because she has taken time off following the birth of her baby may be able to claim sex discrimination.

-Factory workers are not allowed to work for four weeks after giving birth regardless of whether they are entitled to maternity leave.
+Factory workers are prohibited from working for four weeks after giving birth regardless of whether they are entitled to maternity leave.
 For factory workers not entitled to maternity leave the first two weeks of that period will fall within the ‘protected period’ and they will be protected from pregnancy discrimination.
 Unfavourable treatment after the ‘protected period’ up to the end of their compulsory four-week absence is likely to be pregnancy and maternity or sex discrimination.

 What is unfavourable treatment?

-Unfavourable treatment is where a woman is treated badly (unfavourably is the legal term) because of taking, trying to take or having taken maternity leave.
-Some examples are where a woman is:
+Unfavourable treatment is where you are treated badly (unfavourably is the legal term) because of taking, trying to take or having taken maternity leave.
+Some examples are where you are:

-- made redundant: this would include failing to consult her because she is on maternity leave, disadvantaging her in the selection process, not offering her suitable alternative available work
+- made redundant; for example failing to consult you because you were on maternity leave, disadvantaging you in the selection process, not offering you suitable available work

 - not promoted